curtrawley/hello-world/README.md

 of what it takes to code a robust visual anyalyics project COMMIT MESSAGE: This the first entry to the file - as such the change is from an empty file to one with some text in it
+This branch is specically for resources to be used in creating 'A Game'